When is the race?

 You can find prices for all three races HERE.
 Please note that the prices go up as we get closer to race day, so sign-up early

-Can I switch between races?
+Can I switch my race distance?

 Yes, you can switch any time before you pick up your packet.
-Email Jonathan for details
+Email Jonathan for details or go into your profile at the registration page and switch your info under “edit my entry.”

-Can I walk the marathon or half marathon?
+Can I walk the race?

 Where/ when do I pick up my race packet?